Do you have the heart of an Olympian?

 So, how do you think you compare to the Olympians?
-In 2008, the New York Times posted the vital stats of some of that year’s US Olympians, which you can see below.
+In 2008, the New York Times posted the vital stats of some of that year’s US Olympians.
 Marathoner Deena Kastor’s heart beats just 28 times per minute when she’s resting!

 Lower heart rates aren’t just associated with gold medals – they can also lead to longer lives.
 Recent studies have shown that a fast heart rate might decrease your life expectancy.
 If you’re wondering how to keep your heart rate low, just exercise regularly—it’s the best way to maintain a healthy heart rate and improve your overall health.
 So keep on watching those Olympians, but make sure to get out and take a little jog yourself!